ironbar/arc25/docs/05_Solution_Summary.md

 Using code is a more promising approach because:

-1. It is verifiable
+1. It is verifiable.
-2. It enables to iteratively refine the solution by comparing the outputs with the ground truth.
-I would argue that this is similar to reasoning.
+2. It enables iterative refinement of the solution by comparing outputs with the ground truth.
+This is similar to reasoning.

 My hypothesis is that we can use [hindsight experience replay (HER)](https://arxiv.org/abs/1707.01495) at test time to update the beliefs of the model and find the right solution more efficiently.
 Instead of sampling thousands of programs, we can sample a few and learn from the mistakes. **That is the way to combine induction and test-time training.**

-We can treat the failed code attempts that run as new tasks and train the model on those tasks.
+We can treat failed code attempts that run as new tasks and train the model on those tasks.
 Those tasks will be in the neighborhood of the task that we want to solve.

 We already know that HER enables faster learning, especially in very sparse reward environments.